postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.rank.md

 # pgml.rank()

-The `pgml.rank()` function is used to rank text documents against some text.
-This function is primarily used as the last step in a search system where the results returned from the initial search are re-ranked before being used.
+The `pgml.rank()` function is used to compute a relevance score between documents and some text.
+This function is primarily used as the last step in a search system where the results returned from the initial search are re-ranked by relevance before being used.

 ## API